First-time investor viewing a suburban rental property

 Rental Home Financing specializes in investor loans that qualify on property cash flow, not your personal income.
 Whether you're buying your first single-family rental or a small multifamily, we structure loans to fit the deal.

 The debt service coverage ratio (DSCR) is the single most important number for any rental property investor.
-It tells you whether the property generates enough income to cover its debt obligations.
-A DSCR of 1.0 means the property's net operating income exactly equals its mortgage payment.
-Anything above 1.0 means positive cash flow; anything below means you're subsidizing the property out of pocket.
+It measures whether the property generates enough income to cover its debt obligations -- a DSCR of 1.0 means breakeven, and anything above means positive cash flow.
+DSCR loans qualify on property income, not personal earnings, with credit scores starting at 620.

 Your budget needs to account for far more than the mortgage payment.
 Factor in property taxes, insurance, maintenance (budget 5-10% of gross rent), vacancy loss (another 5-10%), capital expenditure reserves, and property management fees (typically 8-12% of gross rent).
 When all those line items are accounted for and the property still shows a DSCR above 1.0, you've got a deal worth pursuing.